 Obviously, you won’t feel the effects right away.
 You’ll probably just experience a bit of lightheadedness and stinging in your eyes and nose.

-However, in the long run, prolonged exposure to bleach can cause permanent damages to your lugs.
+However, in the long run, prolonged exposure to bleach can cause permanent damages to your lungs.
 It can also cause reproductive effects and even cancer.

 Bleach is also harmful to pets.
 Although they won’t likely ingest it intentionally because of its potent scent, exposure is possible if you use bleach to clean your floors or wash their beddings.